flyteorg/flytesnacks/cookbook/integrations/flytekit_plugins/dolt/README.rst

 Dolt
 ====

-.. tags:: Intermediate, Integration, Data, SQL
+.. tags:: Integration, Data, SQL, Intermediate

 The ``DoltTable`` plugin is a wrapper that uses `Dolt <https://github.com/dolthub/dolt>`__ to move data between ``pandas.DataFrame``'s at execution time and database tables at rest.